microsoft/ApplicationInsights-Java/.github/CONTRIBUTING.md

 ## Prerequisites

-1. Java SDK 1.6 or higher
+1. Java SDK 1.7 or higher
 2. Sign-in to [Microsoft Azure](https://azure.com)

 ## Getting started

 1. Set JAVA_HOME environment variable to point to the JDK installation directory.
-2. To build run `./gradlew build` on Linux systems or `gradlew.bat build` on Windows systems.
+2. To build run `gradlew build`.

 ### Using Eclipse IDE